 The exhibit, “Caravans of Gold, Fragments in Time: Art, Culture and Exchange across Medieval Saharan Africa,” revealed Africa’s extensive global interconnections through trade in the eighth through 16th centuries.

-It was the first major exhibition to tackle the Saharan trade routes and shared history of West Africa, the Middle East, North Africa and Europe during that time period.
+It was the first major exhibition to tackle the Saharan trade routes and shared history of West Africa, the Middle East, North Africa and Europe during that period.

 Artifacts from the exhibit are at the National Museum of African Art in Washington, D.C., one of the Smithsonian Institution’s 19 facilities.